As It Was: Music video

 The music video for "As It Was" was released alongside the song.
 In the clip, Styles joins dancer Mathilde Lin on a turning platform and performs choreography by Yoann Bourgeois in the Barbican to release negative emotions.
 The video was filmed in London: apart from the Barbican Centre and Barbican Conservatory, at Lindley Hall near the Houses of Parliament, and at the penguin pool at London Zoo.
 It was directed by Tanu Muino, who stated that directing for Styles was "a bucket list dream come true" but, on the second day of shooting, Muino's home country of Ukraine was invaded by Russia, rendering the process a "bittersweet" experience; nevertheless, Muino and her team from Ukraine "poured so much love into this video and you can see it on screen.
 The music video references a photo mural of industrial designers Charles and Ray Eames on exhibit at LACMA as Styles and his love interest grow further apart.
 It will be a music video I will never forget and now I can happily retire.".
 Styles later released a Behind The Scenes version of the making of the music video.
+The video was nominated for the Best Music Video at the 65th Annual Grammy Awards in 2023.